William Cecil, 1st Baron Burghley: In popular culture

 Cecil has been a character in many works of fiction connected with Elizabeth I's reign.

 He has long been considered a likely model for the character of the King's calculating minister Polonius in William Shakespeare's Hamlet.

-Richard Attenborough depicted him in the film Elizabeth, although the portrayal was highly inaccurate in many ways, including in regards to age and length of service.
+Richard Attenborough depicted him in the film Elizabeth (1998), although the portrayal was inaccurate in many ways, including in regards to age and length of service.
 He was played by Ben Webster in the 1935 film Drake of England.
 He was a prominent supporting character in the 1937 film Fire Over England, starring Laurence Olivier, Vivien Leigh, and Flora Robson; Burghley (spelled Burleigh in the film) was played by Morton Selten.
-He also appears in the television mini-series Elizabeth I with Helen Mirren, played by Ian McDiarmid; was portrayed by Ronald Hines in the 1971 TV series Elizabeth R; by Trevor Howard in the 1971 film Mary, Queen of Scots (1971); and by Ian Hart in the 2005 miniseries The Virgin Queen.
-He is portrayed by David Thewlis in Roland Emmerich's Anonymous.
-Cecil is also portrayed by Ben Willbond in the BAFTA Award-winning children's comedy television series Horrible Histories; in the spin-off film, Bill, he was played by Mathew Baynton.
+He also appears in the 2005 television mini-series Elizabeth I with Helen Mirren, played by Ian McDiarmid; was portrayed by Ronald Hines in the 1971 TV series Elizabeth R; by Trevor Howard in the 1971 film Mary, Queen of Scots; and by Ian Hart in the 2005 miniseries The Virgin Queen.
+He is portrayed by David Thewlis in Roland Emmerich's Anonymous (2011).
+Cecil is portrayed by Ben Willbond in the BAFTA Award-winning children's comedy television series Horrible Histories; in the spin-off film, Bill (2015), he was played by Mathew Baynton.
 In the BBC TV miniseries Elizabeth I's Secret Agents (2017, broadcast on PBS in 2018 as Queen Elizabeth's Secret Agents), he is played by Philip Rosch.